 Option 2- Baby-Led Weaning

 Saute the veggies in a little oil until soft.
 Once cooled, add to the turkey mince along with the instant oats and the thyme.
-Then roll into whatever shape takes your fancy or whichever will be easist for your baby to grasp.
-Try meatballs, burgers or sausage shapes like I did.
+Then roll into whatever shape takes your fancy or whichever will be easiest for your baby to grasp.
+Try meatballs, burgers or sausage shapes as I did.
 Fry until cooked through.
-Alternatively pop into the oven at 180C for about 20 mins.
+Alternatively, pop into the oven at 180C for about 20 mins.

 Whether your baby’s First Christmas Dinner is an adaptation of your family dinner, one of the above options or something entirely different, a very Merry Christmas from me and everyone at Solid Start (wait, that’s just me too!).

 For more no-nonsense advice on feeding your baby, check out Ready, Steady, Wean at any time of the year.
 This online course will take you from confused to confident in no time at all.

 And why not subscribe to Solid Start and get tips on food, nutrition and feeding straight to your inbox every month?